Alec Guinness Actor photo

 About Alec Guinness

 Alec Guinness was born on 2 April 1914 in Marylebone, London, England, UK.
 Alec Guinness passed away on 5 August 2000 at the age of 86.
 Winner of Oscar.
-We have 6 films with Alec Guinness available.
-Among Alec Guinness's most popular films: Star Wars, Lawrence of Arabia, Doctor Zhivago, The Bridge on the River Kwai, A Passage to India.
+We have 13 films with Alec Guinness available.
+Among Alec Guinness's most popular films: Star Wars, The Empire Strikes Back, Star Wars: The Force Awakens, Star Wars: The Rise of Skywalker, Return of the Jedi.

 Alec Guinness was a distinguished English actor whose remarkable career spanned over six decades, leaving an indelible mark on the film industry.
 Born on April 2, 1914, in Marylebone, London, England, his versatility and remarkable talent made him one of the most celebrated figures in cinema.
 Best known for his iconic roles in the original Star Wars trilogy, including "Star Wars" (1977), "The Empire Strikes Back" (1980), and "Return of the Jedi" (1983), Alec Guinness's performances transcended genres, showcasing his ability to adapt and excel in both dramatic and comedic roles.